-ALHC121 Medical Office Practice I
+ALHT121R Medical Office Practice I

 This course introduces the student to and provides the student with the theory and training necessary to handle the basic manual and computerized administrative duties required for employment in today's medical office.
-(Co/prerequisite: ALHC102, BUSC102, BUSC106 recommended)
+(Co/prerequisite: ALHT102R, BUS102R, BUS106R)

-ALHC124 Medical Office Practice II
+ALHT124R Medical Office Practice II

 This course provides skill development in medical transcription, insurance claims processing, computerized medical office procedures, employment seeking skills, and keyboarding speed and accuracy development.
-(Prerequisite: ALHC121)
+(Prerequisite: ALHT121R)

-ALHC126 Introduction to Laboratory Procedures
+ALHT126R Introduction to Laboratory Procedures

 This introductory course will provide the student with an overview of the world of laboratory functions and procedures.
 Included in this course will be issues surrounding safety, measurement practices, handling and care of glassware, specimen collection and handling, the health care system and an introduction to point of care testing.
 The applications of quality control, professionalism, legal and ethical issues associated with the laboratory will be emphasized throughout.
-(Prerequisites: Matriculation in the MLT Program, or matriculation in the MA Program, and corequisite of: ALHC130, ALHC135 or Permission of Instructor.)
+(Prerequisites: Matriculation in the MLT Program, or matriculation in the MA Program, and corequisite of: ALHT130R, ALHT135R or Permission of Instructor.)